nychealth/covid-vaccine-data/README.md

 ## Demographic Characteristics
-More than 90% of the data reported to the CIR come from Health Care Provider Electronic Health Record systems that are not managed by the NYC Health Department..
+More than 90% of the data reported to the CIR come from Health Care Provider Electronic Health Record systems that are not managed by the NYC Health Department.

 **ZIP Codes and ZCTAs**: